michelroger/api_ts/README.md

 ports: - "27017:27017" - "28017:28017"
 environment: - AUTH=no

+## Installation
 ### Docker

 api_ts is very easy to install and deploy in a Docker container.

-By default, the Docker will expose port 3050, so change this within the Dockerfile if necessary.
+By default, the Docker will expose port 3050, so change this within the Dockerfile / docker-compose if necessary.
 When ready, simply use the Dockerfile to build the image.

 ```sh
 cd {path}/api_ts}